keboliu/SONiC/doc/system-health/system-health-HLD.md

 	}

+This configuration file will be platform specific and shall be added to the platform folder(/usr/share/sonic/device/{platform_name}/system_health_monitoring_config.json).

 #### 1.3.2 Extend the monitoring with adding user specific program to Monit
 Monit support to check program(scripts) exit status, if user want to monitor something that beyond critical serives or some device not included in the above list, they can provide a specific scripts and add it to Monit check list, then the result can also be collected by the system health monitor.